Our small but passionate team put our mission into action.

 Director of Operations

 Baraka is from Arusha, Tanzania and joined Inherit Your Rights in 2016.
 He holds a Bachelor Degree of Law from Tumaini University, Makumira and has also completed his post graduate diploma at the Law School of Tanzania.
-Baraka is involved in training women's groups around Arusha and represents Inherit Your Rights on regular radio and television slots.
+Baraka is involved in brining our curriculum to women's groups and schools around Arusha, and regularly represents Inherit Your Rights on local & national radio and television.
 His passion is to assist people of all walks of life to understand their rights and advocate for justice.

 Founding Director / Chair of the Board